 (2) The FES Commissioner must from time to time provide the Chief Health Officer with information and recommendations as to the requirements for the prevention of, and escape from, fire in premises used or intended for purposes of public entertainment or of public assembly.

-[Section 48 inserted by No. 19 of 2016 s.
+[Section 48 inserted: No. 19 of 2016 s.
 142.]

 49. Brigades to be registered etc.